 2017 will mark the 26th consecutive season of excavation at the site, currently under the direction of Dr. Barry Gaulton of Memorial University.
 A large, 3-year project conducted in the 1980s revealed the Colony of Avalon was built around “The Pool”, Ferryland’s inner harbour.
 It was much better preserved than archaeologists expected.
 The colony has also revealed itself as more complex than previously believed.
 It included roads, buildings, and countless artifacts from the 17th century 2.

 The Pool’s building hardware, kitchenettes, and wharfs reveal the site’s importance as a port.
-The discovery of remains of a bakery, brewery, a waterfront warehouse, and Calvert’s mansion home along with other smaller houses reflect a bustling settlement3.
+The discovery of the remains of a bakery, a brewery, a waterfront warehouse, and Calvert’s mansion home along with other smaller houses reflect a bustling settlement3.

 During the 2015 season, Anna Sparrow, an archaeology student, uncovered a copper crucifix, a symbol of the religious freedom Avalon represented.
 This crucifix dates between 1623 and 1628, and may have been worn by someone fleeing persecution 4.

-Artifacts such as this crucifix have are documented and restored for public display or placed in a secure collection.
+Artifacts such as this crucifix are documented and restored for public display or placed in a secure collection.
 Information about the dig and the finds are available at the Colony’s Archaeology Lab, which is open to the public!

-Gaulton and his team may not have found the Ark of the Covenant, but their many years of hard work have revealed secrets of our Canadian past!
+Gaulton and his team may not have found the Ark of the Covenant, but their many years of hard work have revealed secrets of our Canadian past.

 Thank you to Dr. Lisa Hodgett’s Adventures in Pop Culture Archaeology class, Western University